dogui7/notesolvers/README.md

 It stores the data in an SQL database hosted in alwaysData.
 ## Installation

+To setup and run the project:
+ - Clone this repository
+ - Install NodeJs V18.15.0
-To setup and run the project, install NodeJs V18.15.0, and then use the following commands:
+ - Use then use the following commands:

 ```bash
   cd backend
   npm run setup
 ```
-  If you only need to run the project without installing, use:
+  If you already used the "setup" command and need to run the project again, use:

 ```bash
   cd backend